chrisgo/kohana-email/README.md

 ## Updates

-* Based on the first email module for Kohana 3.x (shadowhand/email)
+* Based on the first email module for Kohana 3.x (shadowhand/email) with same method signatures
 * Uses latest version of Swiftmailer (6.x) which removes ::newInstance() methods
 * Adds support for using views similar to `View::factory(...)` as email body
 * Works with [Koseven](https://github.com/koseven/koseven) and [Cascading filesystem](https://docs.koseven.ga/guide/kohana/files)